WestJet: Historical fleet

+Many of the first planes in WestJet's fleet were Boeing 737-200s, with their registrations including the letters "WJ" in them.
+For example, C-FCWJ, C-FGWJ, C-FIWJ, C-FKWJ, C-FLWJ, C-GGWJ, and multiple more.
+This theme did not continue with the rest of the aircraft entering the fleet later on.

-In early 2005, it was announced that the Boeing 737-200 fleet would be retired and replaced by newer, more fuel-efficient 737 Next Generation series aircraft.
-On July 12, 2005, WestJet announced that it had completed the sale of its remaining Boeing 737-200 to Miami-based Apollo Aviation Group.
+In 2003 and 2004, WestJet donated two of its 737-200s to post-secondary schools in western Canada, one to the British Columbia Institute of Technology and a second to the Southern Alberta Institute of Technology's Art Smith Aero Centre.
+In early 2005, it was announced that the Boeing 737 fleet would be retired and replaced by newer, more fuel-efficient 737 Next Generation series aircraft.
+On July 12, 2005, WestJet announced that it had completed the sale of its remaining 737-200 to Miami-based Apollo Aviation Group.
 On January 9, 2006, the last Boeing 737-200 was flown during a fly-by ceremony at the WestJet hangar in Calgary, piloted by WestJet founder Don Bell and was a charter flight from Las Vegas to Calgary.

-In 2003 and 2004, WestJet donated two of its 737-200s to post-secondary schools in western Canada, one to the British Columbia Institute of Technology and a second to the Southern Alberta Institute of Technology's Art Smith Aero Centre.

-In July 2020, WestJet retired their fleet of 4 Boeing 767-300ERs due to the COVID-19 pandemic.
+Boeing's 767s were first introduced to test the demand of flights to Europe, mainly to see if they could be successful with the routes.
+These 767s were acquired from Qantas, which had recently entirely retired their fleet of 767s.
+In July 2020, WestJet retired their fleet of four Boeing 767-300ER aircraft due to the COVID-19 pandemic.
 In January 2021, it was announced that the four 767-300 aircraft from WestJet were to be among a total of 11 to be purchased by Amazon and converted to freight use.
+As the testing was over, WestJet was comfortable with the European-Canadian market and would later utilize Boeing 787-9s, as pictured above.

-WestJet operated in the past the following aircraft:
+In the past, WestJet operated the following aircraft: